Summer is just around the corner! We’ve picked out a dozen fresh ideas for things to see and do around New Zealand to inspire your next getaway.

 2. Admire Huka Falls

-Rightfully one of Taupō’s most popular attractions, the Huka Falls are a must-see.
+Rightfully one of Taupō’s most popular attractions, the Huka Falls really are a Must-Do.
 220,000 litres of water per minute rush through the point where the mighty Waikato River narrows from 100 metres to just 15.
 You can witness this from bridges, lookout points and various trails and paths, some of which take you past hot springs and stunning views of said river.